 Birch: Starts Quickly and Mixes Well

+Unfortunately, it also doesn’t burn for as long as other types of wood.
 For this reason, birch is a great option to start a fire, and the bark is excellent for tinder.
 However, to keep the wood burning, you’ll want to mix it with another type of firewood, like ash or oak.
 This helps to keep the fire hot and ensures it doesn’t burn out too fast.

 Fruitwoods: Burn Hot and Smell Sweet